-- This engine is certified to operate on unleaded gasoline. - · Use good quality unleaded gasoline.

-- The lowest octane recommended is 87.
-If you run the engine on a lower octane than 87 it can result in knocking.
-This gives rise to a high engine temperature, which can result in serious engine damage. - When working with continuous high revs (e.g. limbing) a higher octane is recommended.
+- Use good quality unleaded gasoline.
+Engines equipped with catalytic converters must be run on unleaded fuel mixtures - This engine is certified to operate on unleaded gasoline. - The lowest recommended octane grade is RON 90.
+If you run the engine on a lower octane grade than RON 90 socalled knocking can occur.
+This gives rise to a high engine temperature and increased bearing load, which can result in serious engine damage. - When working with continuous high revs (e.g. limbing) a higher octane is recommended.